huyingjie/notebook/source/neuroscience/depression.md

   Example

   * eating too many sweets
-  * drug additction
+  * drug addiction

-* Dopamine is relased in the nucleus accumbens when we doing anything fun and exciting
+* Dopamine is released in the nucleus accumbens when we doing anything fun and exciting

   **In depression, reduced dopamine activity in the nucleus accumbens explains why nothing seems enjoyable**
 ### caudate